 Exclusions from Confidential Information

 Almost every nondisclosure agreement will also contain exclusions from the definition of confidential information.
 This means that the party receiving the excluded information has no duty to protect the confidentiality of the excluded information.
 Most exclusions are created by law.
 Perhaps the most important exclusion is that information cannot be protected by an NDA if the information was created or discovered by the receiving party prior to, or independent of, any involvement with the disclosing party.

 Generally speaking, a nondisclosure agreement should also state the obligations and duties of the party receiving the confidential information.
 These duties include holding and maintaining the confidentiality of the information, and can also limit the receiving party's power to use the information.

-Get Legal Help with a Nondisclosure Agreement
+Get a Free Initial Review of Your Nondisclosure Agreement

 Using nondisclosure agreements is a great way to help protect your company's valuable trade secrets and intellectual property.
 Make sure your NDA is legally enforceable and appropriately used by contacting a professional to help you draft your agreement.
 Contact a local attorney for a free initial review of your nondisclosure agreeement and to learn how they can help keep your confidential information private.